freeletics/assesment-ops/README.md

 * [Minikube](https://github.com/kubernetes/minikube) to represent the kubernetes we use
 * [Helm Package Manager](https://github.com/kubernetes/helm) to package the kubernetes manifests

-1. To be able to work with the docker daemon on your mac/linux host use the docker-env command in your shell:
+1. To be able to work with the minikube VM docker daemon on your mac/linux host, use the docker-env command in your shell:
 ```bash
 eval $(minikube docker-env)
 ```
-    In this way, you don't need to push any docker image on the DockerHub, you can access the minikube Docker Daemon for building images
+**In this way, you don't need to push any docker image on the DockerHub, you can access the minikube Docker Daemon for building images**

 2. build the Docker image in the minikube VM with following command
 ```bash
 docker -t gorgeous-code:tag1 .